information about NIPT test

 "The NIPT-school" must be completed in advance

-You will receive the NIPT test result
+The NIPT test result

 More information about NIPT